Houseplant Education Series

 Fertilizer: Similarly, any average houseplant fertilizer will work for pothos plants, perhaps every other month or so, as container soil will lose it’s nutrients over time as the plant absorbs it.

 If you have the opportunity to root stems from different varieties of pothos, why not go wild and put them together as a combination planting.
-Pothos tend to play nice with others as well so I like to mix them with other varieties of houseplant such as this mix that I just started, with two different types of pothos with pops of wandering jew (Tradescantia zebrina) for contrasting color and pattern.
+I like to mix them with other varieties of houseplant such as this mix that I just started.
+It contains two different types of pothos with pops of wandering jew (Tradescantia zebrina) for contrasting color and pattern.